-The Community Childcare Subvention (CCS) and CCSP are childcare programmes targeted to support parents on a low income to avail of reduced childcare costs at participating childcare services.
+The Community Childcare Subvention childcare programme is targeted to support parents on a low income to avail of reduced childcare costs at participating childcare services.

 The CCSP is available in both community and private participating services.

-The service provider applies for CCS/CCSP on behalf of the parent.
-CCS/CCSP subvention is available for 52 weeks of the year.
-CCS services may cater for infant, pre-school and afterschool places.
+The service provider applies for CCSP on behalf of the parent.
+CCSP subvention is available for 52 weeks of the year.
 They may also incorporate a breakfast club.
-Some CCS/CCSP services may be standalone services and cater for just one type of service e.g. afterschool.
-A child must be under 15 years of age to be eligible for the 2017/18 CCS/CCSP programme.
+Some CCSP services may be standalone services and cater for just one type of service e.g. afterschool.
+A child must be under 15 years of age to be eligible for the CCSP programme.
 A child will not be eligible if they are enrolled on any other DCYA childcare programme.

 Download Community Childcare Subvention – Band of Supports and rates of subvention parents using your service.